Southern Africa by Bob and Roz Alperstein

 We head back to the lodge and look forward to the evening safari.

 Our favorite interactions include a leopard, a lion pride, and a pack of the endangered wild dogs.
-All magnificent creatures and to survive, all necessarily brutal.
+All magnificent creatures and to survive, all are necessarily brutal.

 Roz and I are home now.
 We are considering choices for our next adventure.